Balkaneros91/whatsss-the-tea/README.md

 In case you wanna have some fun and share your story proceed to our sign up page.

-The website is viewable from different screen sizes, so every user can browse the site.

----
+Everyone can enjoy their visit to our website because we have adjusted it and designed for all different screen sizes.

 ### User Stories

 If you visit my website for the very first time I want you to feel welcome and curious.
 With the funny but still confusing logo I want you to get intrigued and scroll further down to read about us and to get the clear understanding of who we are and what we do.